gtbjj/gtbjj.github.io/_drafts/rpg/DND5E-Superunknown-3.md

   - Speaks in commone:  "knows of Ellion's betrayal to her and his loyalty to the necromancer, Cain."
   - Found out from Yeenoghu (presides over, not just gnolls, but ghouls as well)
   - makes him impale himself, then grabs face and withers him away to ethereal nothingness
-  - takes ring (shining with power) from his remains
   - Cain appears, ready to fight Lolth with an undead army
   - Yeenoghu appears ripping through ghouls, ghast, and undead, and is on Lolth's side
   - Cain initially tries to fight, but is outgunned and casts massive darkness spell to escape
 - Room 5:
   - fight way out through X monsters (x = however many ghouls left; 1/2 ghouls, 1/2 gnolls)
-  - Return to Ensteig?
-Fight Archmage?
+  - Return to Ensteig

-Location / Objective 5:
+Location / Objective 5: Corros
-- Room 1:
-- Room 2:
-- Room 3:
-- Room 4:
-- Room 5:
+- Says crew has failed and will not help them further, ill temper showing
+- Cha 15 can persuade corros to enter a duel
+- assassin (CR 8) will attack Corros if you can get him to 50 hp
+  - can be interrogated (dc 15), Yeenoghu sent
+- a second joins assassin if Corros < 25 hp